AI428/mist/README.md

 ```

 ### DEFINE CLASS
-Any selector, or element style define.
-The following code is a class that red elements when you click. `redden` is still non-existent class.
+Any selector or element style define.
+The following code is a class that red the elements when you click.
+It's still non-existent class.

 ```js
 mist('*').on('click').then(